KoushikSahu/NITR/README.md

 # NITR

-Solution to assignments at my institution NIT, Rourkela
+Submitted solutions to assignments during my bachelor's in CSE at NIT, Rourkela